Entrepreneurship Competition - Terms & Conditions

 7. Data Protection and Privacy

 b.
-Your data will be handled in accordance with applicable UK data protection laws and StudentVenture’s [Privacy Policy] and UNiDAYS’ Privacy policy
+Your data will be handled in accordance with applicable UK data protection laws and StudentVenture’s [Privacy Policy] and UNiDAYS’ Privacy policy.

 c.
-The relevant Organiser will only retain your personal information for as long as it has we have an ongoing legitimate business need or to comply with legal requirements (for example, to administer the Competition, to comply with applicable legal, tax or accounting requirements or to protect against fraud).
+The relevant Organiser will only retain your personal information for as long as it has an ongoing legitimate business need or to comply with legal requirements (for example, to administer the Competition, to comply with applicable legal, tax or accounting requirements or to protect against fraud).
 The Organiser may retain your personal information for a longer period to address a complaint or if the Organiser reasonably believes that litigation in respect to our relationship with you is possible.
 When the Organiser has no ongoing legitimate business need to process your personal information, the data will be deleted or anonymised.

 d.
 Personal information will not be shared with third parties except where required to administer the Competition or as stated herein.